Our research is editorially independent but we may earn a commission for purchases made through our links.

 New Orleans comes to life even more so when September comes to an end, and is one of the best places to celebrate Halloween.
-Houses are colorfully lit and some, like the Berger Residence, are famously decorated each year, while haunted house creek open their doors.
+Houses are colorfully lit and some, like the Berger Residence, are famously decorated each year, while haunted houses creek open their doors.
 The ambiance along the French Quarter is enough to draw spooky spectators, but the calendar of bone chilling excitements, from parades to haunted funeral homes, intrigues the festive spirit in us all.
 Check out these top Halloween events in New Orleans.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.